BjornKennethHolmstrom/CosmicSyncCore/docs/TECHNICAL_REFERENCE/api/api_all_docs.md

 4. Test custom logic thoroughly, including edge cases
 5. Document all custom logic for easier maintenance

-By leveraging these custom business logic features, you can tailor CosmicSyncCore to meet your specific application requirements while maintaining the benefits of its P2P architecture.
+By leveraging these custom business logic features, you can tailor CivicBase to meet your specific application requirements while maintaining the benefits of its P2P architecture.
 # Data Models and CRUD Operations

 ## Defining Custom Data Models

-CosmicSyncCore allows applications to define custom data models dynamically.
+CivicBase allows applications to define custom data models dynamically.
 This is done through the `/data-models` endpoint.

 ### Create a Data Model